 Dates and times

-The course Academic Writing 2 is offered annually in October, February, and May.
-The next course starts in February 2019, this is course is already fully booked.
+The course Academic Writing 2 is offered annually in January, May and October.
+The next course starts in January 2020.

-Participants will have access to Blackboard, where all the required materials will be available.
+Participants will have access to Brightspace, where all the required materials will be available.

 Certification an exam